adiazcan/DaprTrafficControl/README.md

 - Bindings
 - Secrets management

 As Dapr can run on a variety of hosts, you'll start by running Dapr in self-hosted mode on your computer.
-Then, you'll deploy the Dapr application to run in Azure Kubernetes Service.
+Then, you'll deploy the Dapr application to run in Azure Kubernetes Service and/or Azure Container Apps.

 ## Learning Objectives